San Miguel de Allende: Demographics

 Despite being less than 5% of the total municipal population, foreign residents have considerable cultural and economic impact.
 Most foreign residents are retirees from the United States, Canada, and Europe attracted by the mild climate, cultural opportunities, and low crime.
 It is only a ten-hour drive from the U.S. border.
 Many of the home buyers are from this segment of the population as well.
 Estimates of foreign residents range from 20,000 to 25,000, with at least half of these from the United States.
 The large foreign presence has established a number of institutions here, most notably the Biblioteca Pública in the former convent of Santa Ana, which has the second-largest English-language book collection in Mexico and serves as a community center for foreigners.
 There is also a chapter of the Lion's Club (est. 1987).
 A post of the American Legion and the Veterans of Foreign Wars is located there, as well as Mexico's only Audubon Society chapter.

 While the town and municipality have grown since the coming of foreigners in the 1940s, the highest rates of growth occurred between 1980 and 2000, rising from 77,624 to 110,692, or about 43%.
 However, since that time growth has slowed and as of the 2005 census, the population stood at 139,297.
 Most of the drop has been due to the fall in birthrates.
-However, the overall population of the municipality is young: about 40% is under the age of 15, with those between 15 and 64 making up about 54% of the population.
+The overall population of the municipality is young: about 40% is under the age of 15, with those between 15 and 64 making up about 54% of the population.
 While the majority of the population of the municipality of Allende lives in a collection of small rural communities that do not exceed 2,500 people, the largest single population center is the town of San Miguel de Allende, which houses 59,691 people, about 44% of the municipality's population.
 The next three largest towns each have populations smaller than 3,000 people: Los Rodríguez (2,768), Colonia San Luis Rey (1,850), and Corral de Piedras de Arriba (1,701).

 These smaller communities are populated by the municipality's indigenous groups, mostly Otomi and Nahuas.
 The Otomi are the largest group, accounting for just under 38% of the municipal population.
 The Nahuas follow at about 20%.
 Other groups include the Mazahua, Huasteca and Purépecha.
 However, according to the 2002 census, only 520 people speak an indigenous language, 472 of whom also speak Spanish.

 Catholicism is practised by 96% of the population, with most others being Protestants, among them Evangelicals.
 The municipality is home to three institutions of higher education, the Instituto Tecnológico SSC, a campus of the Universidad Tecnólogica de León, and the Universidad Tecnológica de San Miguel de Allende.
 The city also has bilingual schools that follow the curriculum of the American educational system.
 As of 2000, 17.5% of the population is considered to be illiterate, compared to 12.1% for the rest of the state.